 Burk Hall 146 | email@example.com | 415.338.1001

-Patti Solomon-Rice, Ph.D., CCC-SLP, Assistant Professor, Clinic Director, Undergraduate/Graduate Advisor
+Patti Solomon-Rice, Ph.D., CCC-SLP, Associate Professor, Clinic Director, Undergraduate/Graduate Advisor

 Dr. Solomon-Rice received a Doctor of Philosophy degree from the Joint Doctoral Program in Special Education through the University of California at Berkeley and San Francisco State University.
-She received a Master of Arts degree in Communication Sciences and Disorders from the University of Montana and a Bachelor of Science degree in speech-language pathology and audiology from the University of Wisconsin at Madison.
-She also holds a Master of Business Administration degree from SFSU.
+She also received a Master’s degree in Business Administration from San Francisco State University, a Master of Arts degree in Communication Sciences and Disorders from the University of Montana and a Bachelor of Science degree in speech-language pathology and audiology from the University of Wisconsin at Madison.
+She is co-project director of a federally funded grant, Project Building Bridges, which trains graduate students in the knowledge and skills needed to provide services for culturally and linguistically diverse children benefitting from augmentative and alternative communication (AAC).
+She has taught both graduate and undergraduate courses including Advanced Clinical Skills, Motor Speech Disorders, AAC, Language Disorders and Language Development, and each semester she supervises a toddler clinic at one of SFSU’s two early childhood education centers.
 Her research interests are in the area of augmentative and alternative communication, focusing on language development and early intervention services.
-In California, Dr. Solomon-Rice was appointed to the Speech-Language Pathology, Audiology, and Hearing Aid Dispensers Board in 2012.
-She also completed a two-year term on the CSHA Board of Directors as the Commissioner on Professional Development and Continuing Education in 2012.
-Nationally, she will begin a 4-year term on the Board of Ethics in 2013.
-She is also the Continuing Education Content Manager for ASHA’s Special Interest Group 10 Issues in Higher Education and is a peer reviewer for ASHA’s Special Interest Group 12 Augmentative and Alternative Communication.
-She previously served as chair of ASHA’s Continuing Education Board.
-(More information on College of Education website.)
+In California, she has been a member of the Speech-Language Pathology, Audiology, and Hearing Aid Dispensers Board since 2012.
+Nationally, she completed a 4-year term on the ASHA Board of Ethics in 2016, having served as Chair in 2015.
+In 2017 she was topic co-chair of the 2017 ASHA convention for Language in Infants, Toddlers and Preschoolers.
+In 2017 she also began a 4-year term on ASHA’s Council for Clinical Certification (CFCC).
+(More information on the College of Education website.)

 Burk Hall 101 | email@example.com | 415.338.7652